felipeasilva1/python-sailing-away/database/README.md

     $ docker exec --tty --interactive mysql-db mysql -u root -p

 You may shorten the `--tty --interactive` to `-it` but i like the long version of arguments for clarity and it's a good practice to remember these types of syntax.

+Now that our database is up and running, let's build our python image that will connect to the same network and run queries against it.

+> build the python image

+    $ docker build --tag python-db-app .

+> running the app container

+    $ docker run \
+    --rm --detach \
+    --network mysql-net \
+    --name python-db-app \
+    python-db-app

+The `--rm` flag indicates to run the container and after the completion, remove it.